CISC-CMPE-327/Information-2021/A4-frontend-testing.md

 ### 📝 Step 6 - Review & Retrospect
-Review your changes, and document the structure (file/folder/test function name) in a single markdown on your home page.
+Review your changes, and document the structure (file/folder/test function name) in a single markdown on your home page (can be through the web interface).
 You can organize it in the way you prefer.
 The TA will rely on this to find your test cases.